 Oceana | Protecting the World’s Oceans: A global organization dedicated to protecting and restoring the world’s oceans through science-based campaigns and policy advocacy.

-RenewBluSurf: Focused on ocean conservation, RenewBluSurf combines surfing culture with environmental advocacy, inspiring coastal communities to adopt sustainable practices.
+RenewBluSurf: Focused on ocean conservation, RenewBluSurf Boutique combines surfing culture with environmental advocacy, inspiring coastal communities and consumers to adopt sustainable practices.

 Terrapin Nesting Project: This initiative works to protect the diamondback terrapin population in Barnegat Bay by preserving nesting habitats and educating the public about this vital species.